claritytoolslab/clarity-events-ai-legal/index.md

 ---

-## About Clarity Events AI
+## About Snap2Plan

-Clarity Events AI is an iOS application that uses artificial intelligence to extract calendar events and reminders from text and images.
+Snap2Plan is an iOS application that uses artificial intelligence to extract calendar events and reminders from text and images.

 ### Features
 - ✨ AI-powered event extraction from screenshots and text